-By choosing activities intelligently, you can make the very most of your time and opportunities.
+By choosing activities intelligently, we can make the very most of our time and opportunities.

-However by choosing badly, you can quickly bog yourself down in time-consuming, low-yield projects that close down opportunities and stop you moving forwards.
+However, by choosing badly, we can bog ourselves down in time-depleting, low-yield projects that stop us moving forwards.

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.